Civil union: Canada

 were extended to same-sex couples before the enactment of the federal Civil Marriage Act which legalized same-sex marriage in Canada nationally.
 The 1994 proposed Equality Rights Statute Amendment Act in Ontario was a notable early attempt to introduce a status similar to civil unions.
 It was supported by the provincial government but was defeated in the legislature.

 Some provinces and territories amended their family law to extend statutory benefits to same-sex couples that were equivalent to those granted to unmarried cohabiting opposite-sex couples without establishing a specific name for the partnership.
 For example, Ontario was required to amend its family law legislation in 1999 in response to the Supreme Court of Canada's ruling in M v H.

 Colombia

 In 2007, Colombia came close to passing a law granting legal recognition to same-sex couples, but the bill failed on final passage in one house of the national legislature.
 However, a court decision in October 2007 extended social security and health insurance rights to same-sex couples.
 On January 29, 2009, the Constitutional Court ruled that cohabitating same-sex couples must be given all rights offered to unmarried heterosexual couples, making Colombia the first Latin American country to fully grant this right to all its citizens.
 Couples can claim these rights after living together for two years.
-Colombia has since approved same-sex marriage.
+The Constitutional Court of Colombia upheld same-sex marriage rights in 2016.